Video Instance Shadow Detection Under the Sun and Sky: SEMI-Supervised Video Instance Shadow Detection Framework

-\paragraph{Tracking paired instances across frames.} To perform instance paired tracking, we design a matching strategy to track each paired shadow-object association across time frames following~\cite{yang2019video}.
-First, we assume $N$ instances in the tracking queue with their tracking embeddings represented by the features of each instance.
-Then, we assume $M$ instances in the next video frame and compute their tracking embeddings.
-Moreover, we obtain the similarity $Score(f_i,f_j)$ between the instances in the frame and the instances in the tracking queue by computing the cosine similarity of their tracking embeddings and normalizing via a bidirectional softmax function:
+To facilitate instance paired tracking, we employ a matching strategy inspired by~\cite{yang2019video} to follow each paired shadow-object association across consecutive frames.
+Initially, we assume the existence of $N$ instances in the tracking queue, each characterized by their tracking embeddings represented through instance features.
+Subsequently, we consider the appearance of $M$ instances in the subsequent video frame, computing their corresponding tracking embeddings.

+Furthermore, we calculate the similarity $Score(f_i, f_j)$ between instances in the current frame and those in the tracking queue by evaluating the cosine similarity of their tracking embeddings.
+The resulting similarity is normalized through a bidirectional SoftMax function:

-where $f_{i}$ denotes the detected instance tracking embedding in the current frame and $f_{j}$ denotes the latest instance tracking embedding in the tracking queue.
-If the score is lower than a predefined matching threshold, we consider the instance as a new identity object and put its embedding into the tracking queue.
-Otherwise, we consider it as a tracked instance and update the corresponding embedding in the tracking queue.
-Note that we concatenate the tracking embeddings of the paired shadow-object associations as the overall tracking embedding, which is used in this strategy.
+where $f_{i}$ denotes the tracking embedding of the detected instance in the current frame, and $f_{j}$ denotes the latest instance tracking embedding in the tracking queue.

+If the score falls below a predefined matching threshold, we consider the instance as a new identity object and add its embedding to the tracking queue.
+Conversely, if the score exceeds the threshold, we regard it as a tracked instance and update the corresponding embedding in the tracking queue.
+It is noteworthy that in this strategy, we concatenate the tracking embeddings of paired shadow-object associations to form the overall tracking embedding.

-Other cues including the IoU score and confidence score are also utilized in the testing stage for tracking paired instances across frames, following~\cite{yang2019video}.
+\if 0 Other cues including the IoU score and confidence score are also utilized in instance paired tracking.
 For each newly-detected instance $i$, let $f_{i}$, $b_{i}$, and $c_{i}$ denote its tracking embedding, bounding box, and confidence score, respectively.
 For instance $j$ in the tracking queue with tracking embedding $f_{j}$ and bounding box $b_{j}$, we can obtain the similarity score of the instances $i$ and $j$ by